goatshriek/stumpless/docs/portability.md

 example uses a fallback memory page size of 4 KiB, a common size and reasonable guess.

-Fallback functions are free to rais errors if there is no natural "default" behavior, but this should only be done in cases where the other configuration options might also raise errors.
+Fallback functions are free to raise errors if there is no natural "default" behavior, but this should only be done in cases where the other configuration options might also raise errors.
 Extra error handling should not be introduced solely for the sake of avoiding extra work in the fallback option.